tuckercp/Udacity-Programming-for-Data-Science-ND/README.md

 🔑 **Key Learnings:**
 * Learn Python programming fundamentals such as data types and structures, variables, loops, and functions

-I developed a Python script with pandas that takes raw input from the user and creates an interactive experience exploring bike sharing data between 3 major US cities.
+I developed a Python script using pandas that takes raw input from the user and creates an interactive experience exploring bike sharing data between 3 major US cities.
 I generated summary statistics based on the appropriate filters applied to the DataFrame.
-Users also have the option to view raw data
+Users are also given the option to view raw data sequentially.

 ---
 ### [Project #3 - 🚀 Post your work on Github](https://github.com/tuckercp/Exploring-US-Bike-Share-Data/tree/refactoring)